muldjord/skyscraper/README.md

 #### Version x.x.x (still unimplemented)
 * Added 'sharpen' effect which sharpens the image
-* Improved front and side textures for the 'gamebox' effect
 * Improved 'blur' and 'shadow' effect to be true gaussian
 * Improved network issue handling (if user experiences unstable wifi)